 - Mobile Responsive Design Compatible: Magento supports HTML5 designs, so your store will look great on any screen.

 In my opinion, the only feature that Magento is really missing is abandoned cart recovery.
 But, you can always add on missing features with integrations.
 And there really aren’t that many features that you’ll need on top of what Magento already offers.

 Features-wise, Magento is one of the best platforms out there.

 Magento does not come with any pre-made themes.
 They’re all available from third-party developers.
-Some are free, some cost up to $500.
+A couple are free, some cost up to $500.
 To get an idea of what a few of those themes can do, take a look at Magento’s client list.

 In November 2015, Magento released its 2.x version of Magento CE.
 Designers and developers are still catching up.
 As of the date of this article, Magento only has nine themes available in their marketplace that are compatible with Magento 2.x.
 I expect this number to improve, but for now, theme options are pretty slim with 2.x.